patrickjwoods/blog/_posts/2015-08-09-startup-positioning-why-does-share-of-wallet-matter.markdown

 ## Go after the largest share-of-wallet

-When working through your positioning, it's helpful to consider how your audience views your offering *in the context of how they allocate their budget*.
-This is known as Share of Wallet.
+When working through your positioning, it's helpful to consider your brand description in light of how your audience views your offering *in the context of how they allocate their budget*.
+This is known as **Share of Wallet**.
 In this case, the Redbirds aren't competing against other baseball teams, but other family entertainment options, like the Memphis Zoo, the Children's Museum, various parks, and other compelling opportunities.

 The question, then, is how can we grab more share-of-wallet from those in our target audience?
 If given the choice between, say, the zoo and a day at the ballpark, how can our brand strategy work to increase the likelihood of our audience choosing the latter?